Stanton Nuclear Security Fellows Program

 Applicants should submit a completed application form, curriculum vitae, two letters of recommendation, a personal statement, and a project proposal.
 In addition, each applicant may be requested to provide official undergraduate and graduate school transcripts from all institutions attended since completing high school.

-Up to three (3) Fellowships will be awarded in 2014.
+Up to three (3) Fellowships will be awarded each year.
 Fellows will be selected by a committee composed of RAND faculty and distinguished outside experts in the field of nuclear security.
-Selections will be made by April 2014.
+Selections will be made by April.

 For additional information, please contact: